-Approach To Treatment
+Independent Approach To Addiction

 This shift away from an amusement-park mentality unfolds as individuals learn to take responsibility for their emotions and for their own day-to-day functioning.
 This can begin with seemingly insignificant details of their daily life, from washing a car to attending appointments on time or following through with verbal commitments.
-This psychic shift is not about externalising or blaming the their dysfunction on external factors, but is rather focused on methods of finding and maintaining a new and different way of being.
+This psychic shift is not about externalising or blaming their dysfunction on external factors but is rather focused on methods of finding and maintaining a new and different way of being.

 Based on the understanding that addiction is not a moral failing, but a recognised and diagnosable disease, we believe that individuals suffering from addictive disorders deserve and require evidence-based treatment which targets the whole person as well as the disease.
 Throughout the process, every client is treated with compassion, dignity, and respect.

 Our concept in the effective treatment of chemical dependency is based on a cost-effective year-long treatment programme which is built around individual needs and designed to keep participants clean and sober.
 The programme decreases in intensity and cost as the year progresses.
 There is a dual focus on integrating participants back into society and facilitating long-term stable sobriety.
-We encourage participants to engage in a culture of recovery and form a long lasting support structure through a commitment to the Twelve Step fellowship.
+We encourage participants to engage in a culture of recovery and form a long-lasting support structure through a commitment to the Twelve Step fellowship.
 There is also structured family involvement throughout the treatment process.

-Treatment should last a year
+Addiction Treatment should last a year

 Good outcomes are contingent on adequate treatment length.
 Treatment of less than ninety days is of limited effectiveness.
 Programmes lasting significantly longer than ninety days are related to positive outcomes.
 This helps to explain the perception that addiction treatment is ineffective.
 Treatment does work, it’s just that it often doesn’t go on long enough for it to be effective.